-Taking place from 27th-31st March 2017, Grandparent Gardening Week aims to help schools get support from the local community to kick start their gardens into action after the winter.
+Taking place from 27th-31st March 2017, Grandparent Gardening Week aims to help schools and Early Years settings get support from the local community to kick start their gardens into action after the winter.

-Hosting gardening activities in school is a great way to reach out and engage grandparents, carers and local residents (including local allotment holders) in school activities, and to get your garden in tip top condition along the way!
+Hosting gardening activities is a great way to reach out and engage grandparents, carers and local residents (including local allotment holders) in your school or nursery activities, and to get your garden in tip top condition along the way!